Fiction » Fantasy »

 Zaeden ignored him as he picked up the three larger bottles.
 "She said this one's to be had before you sleep."
 He shook the blue potion.
 "And this fella is to be taken lightly."
 He pointed out the golden potion.
 "It's different than any others I've seen you take."

-Ryne shrugged, turning his attention back to the cockpit window.
+Ryne shrugged, unimpressed, and turned his attention back to the cockpit window.
 "Doesn't matter.
 It's not going to work."

 "You don't know that," Zaeden pointed out.